Wandsworth

-Wandsworth Town (/ˈwɒnzwərθ/) is a district of South London, within the London Borough of Wandsworth 4.2 mi southwest of Charing Cross.
+Wandsworth (/ˈwɒnzwərθ/) is a district of South London, within the London Borough of Wandsworth 4.2 mi southwest of Charing Cross.
 The area is identified in the London Plan as one of 35 major centres in Greater London.

 Toponymy

 Wandsworth takes its name from the River Wandle, which enters the Thames at Wandsworth.
 Wandsworth appears in Domesday Book of 1086 as Wandesorde and Wendelesorde.
 This means 'enclosure of (a man named) Waendel', whose name is also lent to the River Wandle.
 To distinguish it from the London Borough of Wandsworth, and historically from the Wandsworth District of the Metropolis and the Metropolitan Borough of Wandsworth, which all covered larger areas, it is also known as Wandsworth Town.